AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 ## Taxonomy management {#taxonomy-management}

 Tags can also be nested into a hierarchy to support relationships like category and sub-category.
-If you want to insert hierarchical tags, they are easily managed by Administrator in the [!UICONTROL Taxonomy Management] section of [!UICONTROL Settings].
-Here, you can create a governed set of namespaces and tags that all users can access to use while describing content.
-Only the Admin can set up tag hierarchies in [!UICONTROL Taxonomy Manager] ensuring that the values are controlled and used consistently.
+If you need to insert hierarchical tags, they are easily managed by Administrator in the [!UICONTROL Taxonomy Management] section of [!UICONTROL Settings].
+You can create a governed set of namespaces and tags that all users can access to use while describing content.
+Only the Administrators can set up tag hierarchies in [!UICONTROL Taxonomy Manager] ensuring that the values are controlled and used consistently.

 ## Setup Metadata Forms {#metadata-forms}